egbakou/domainverifier/README.md

 [![Go Reference](<https://pkg.go.dev/badge/github.com/egbakou/domainverifier.svg>)](<https://pkg.go.dev/github.com/egbakou/domainverifier>) [![CI](<https://github.com/egbakou/domainverifier/actions/workflows/ci.yml/badge.svg>)](<https://github.com/egbakou/domainverifier/actions/workflows/ci.yml>)

-`domainverifier` is a Go package that provides a simple and easy way to verify domain name ownership.
-It also includes a generator module, which makes it easier for developers who are new to DNS verification to quickly set up and integrate the verification process into their applications.
+`domainverifier` is a Go package that provides a fast and simple way to verify domain name ownership.
+It also includes a generator module, which makes it easier for developers who are new to DNS verification, to quickly set up and integrate the verification process into their applications.

 The package offers support for 5 different verification methods: `HTML Meta Tag`, `JSON File Upload`, `XML File Upload`, `DNS TXT record` and `DNS CNAME record`.